mohamadyusuf19/curriculum-react/README.md

 ### This project is open source to development

-- To contribution in this project you can contact me via telegram or gmail
+- You can contribute in this project
+- Please follow my github account to know my activity
+- Give star to this project, to appreciate this project :)
 - Please fork this project repository
+- Open directory, cd /curriculum-react
 - you can change file master.json in /src/config/master.json
 - Pull request to my repo
 - Comment your pull request